iqbalhanif/airflow-etl-gcp/README.md

 6. Delete Unwanted Data (drop unrelevant columns)
 7. Write to Big Query (create big query table and upload final data)

-scripts are in /pipeline folder
+pipeline scripts are in /pipeline folder

 How to implement the ETL:
 1. Upload data into Google cloud storage: